 Completing the last step caused a popup with

 You must login ...to appear (I’m using Firefox so you may see something different).
 Click the Login button and you will see the wifi sign in page appear.
 The page will fail to load, but that’s okay.
-If that page does not appear, try browsing to cnn.com or neverssl.com;
+If that page does not appear, try browsing to cnn.com or neverssl.com.
+There may be others that work but those worked for me in tests;

 When the sign in page fails to load look at the browser address bar.
 It will show something similar to